 How do you secure tha elusive property?

 With interest rates at record lows, simply stashing money in the bank is no longer an option for many people.
-Investing in property looks more attractive compared to the high risks associated with stock market volatililty.
+Investing in property looks more attractive compared to the high risks associated with stock market volatility.
 Properties are selling fast, prices are increasing making it an exciting time to be investing in property or buying your first home.
-But its not all plain saililng, this new optimism in the property market has led to an army of investors and an influx of first time buyers jumping on the Help to Buy wagon, all competing for the few properties that are coming to the market.
+But it's not all plain sailing, this new optimism in the property market has led to an army of investors and an influx of first-time buyers jumping on the Help to Buy wagon, all competing for the few properties that are coming to the market.

-On the viewing go armed with research of similar properties that have sold recently.
-Now you know if the property is pitched at the right price and if you feel it is offer the full asking price.
+On the viewing go armed with the research of similar properties that have sold recently.
+Now you know if the property is pitched at the right price and if you feel it offers the full asking price.
 Make sure you have your finances in place.
 An estate agent can not recommend your offer if they do not know your financial capability to proceed.
-Finally and absolutely vital, appoint a good conveyancer who knows the local area.
-If your conveyancer is no good you could end up losing your property at the final hurdle wasting all you hard work.
+Finally, it's vital to appoint a good conveyancer who knows the local area.
+If your conveyancer is no good you could end up losing your property at the final hurdle wasting all your hard work.